 Some foods to try while you’re here:

-Sopa de Lima: Essentially a brothy chicken soup with lots of citrusy lime flavor, typically topped with crunchy tortilla strips (it might sound simple, but this was surprisingly my favorite dish I tried during my time in Merida!)
+- Sopa de Lima: Essentially a brothy chicken soup with lots of citrusy lime flavor, typically topped with crunchy tortilla strips (simple, yet my favorite dish I tried during my time in Merida!)

-Queso Relleno: A dish made from hollowed-out Edam cheese (usually translated roughly on menus as “ball cheese” from the Spanish “queso de bola”) and stuffed with a mix of pork, peppers, tomatoes, raisins, capers, olives, onions, and spices.
+- Queso Relleno: A dish made from hollowed-out Edam cheese (usually translated roughly on menus as “ball cheese” from the Spanish “queso de bola”).
+It’s stuffed with a mix of pork, peppers, tomatoes, raisins, capers, olives, onions, and spices.
 I personally did not like this dish at all, but I did try it!
 Some people I’ve spoken with love it and consider it somewhat like lasagna.
 I’ll leave that for you to decide!

 Where can you find some of these Yucatecan delicacies?
 Manjar Blanco is a highly recommended restaurant that’ll help you do just that!
 La Chaya Maya is also very popular though I wasn’t a fan of the queso relleno here, and I’m not sure whether it was just the restaurant or the dish itself (again, I just wasn’t a fan of stuffed cheese, which is so weird considering how much I love cheese in general).
 When it comes to marquesitas, just look for a colorful stand or street vendor as you’re walking around and you’ll be in the right place!